 If you're having difficulty residing in home ownership lane and implementing asset protection goals, seek out some professional, independent help.
 A little knowledge often makes something that's hard easy, or at very least, easier than it would otherwise be.

 Once you've got your place of abode, concentrate on paying down your mortgage debt.
 There are particular ways you can make a mortgage debt work for you and speed up the repayment process.
 Find out about this as it will unquestionably be of benefit to you.

 Another tool to help deal with the unexpected and reach financial retirement comfortably is insurance.
-There are 4 magical questions you should ask yourself when it comes to buying an insurance policy.
-Answer these questions and you'll obtain the right product at the right price.
-This in turn, will give you the right peace of mind.
+The right product at the right price will give you the right peace of mind.
 Insurance is something that is not only beneficial but also essential if you want to protect your current standard of living and the lifestyle you intend to enjoy in the future.

 SINGLE AT 45

 Once you've bought your mousetrap, you should be concentrating your energies on building up something for those twilight years you are sure to encounter.
 This is where KiwiSaver or some form of retirement vehicle comes into play.

 At this point in your life, you should be thinking about your life after work, i.e. your retirement.
 Channel your cash into your retirement.
 This does not necessarily mean you should put all spare cash into KiwiSaver or a superannuation fund.
 KiwiSaver balances are after all currently locked up until you retire.

 Possibly it's better for you to have some degree of control over your funds.
 Maybe a little in KiwiSaver and the purchase of an investment property, shares, etc might be more appropriate.
 Investment property